sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 ## $page.data

-The `+page.svelte` component, and each `+layout.svelte` component above it, has access to its own data plus all the data from its parents.
+The `+page.svelte` component and each `+layout.svelte` component above it have access to its own data plus all the data from its parents.

 In some cases, we might need the opposite — a parent layout might need to access page data or data from a child layout.
-For example, the root layout might want to access a `title` property returned from a `load` function in `+page.js` or `+page.server.js`.
+For example, the root layout might want to access a `title` property returned from a `load` function in a `+page.js` or a `+page.server.js` file.
 This can be done with `$page.data`:

 ```svelte
 /// file: src/routes/+layout.svelte